A One Day Seminar on Kashmir Shaivism

 Prof. Meera Chakravorty, an International scholar of Cultural Studies, Retd.
 Prof. of Sanskrit, Bangalore University, chaired the session and threw light on the principle features of this school of thought.
 She also set the tone for the next session by speaking on the intersections of Advaita and Kashmiri Shaivism.
 The next speaker Prof. Srinivas Varkhede of Karnataka Sanskrit University introduced Abhinavagupta’s commentary on Bhagavadgita.

 Prof. T.G.
 Prabhashankar, Retd.
 Prof. of Hindi, Bangalore University and known for his translations of the Vachanas of Basaveshwara, gave an exposition on the influence of Kashmiri Shaiva thought on the poetry of Jaishankar Prasad.

 The great Hindi poet.
-Dr. Rajani Jairam, Prof. of Sanskrit and Dean – Student Welfare of Jain University while dealing with the inter-relationship between the Advaita philosophy and the Kashmiri Shaiva philosophy enlightened the audience about the similarities and variations in the two schools of thought.
+Dr. Rajani Jairam, Prof. of Sanskrit and Dean – Student Welfare of Jain (Deemed-to-be University) while dealing with the inter-relationship between the Advaita philosophy and the Kashmiri Shaiva philosophy enlightened the audience about the similarities and variations in the two schools of thought.